RegressionAndOtherStoriesJulia/ROSTuringPluto.jl/README.md

 To (locally) use this project, do the following:

-Select and download ROSTuringPluto.jl from [RegressionAndOtherStories on Github](https://github.com/RegressionAndOtherStoriesJulia/), e.g. to clone it to the `~/.julia/dev/ROSTuringPluto` directory:
+Select and download ROSTuringPluto.jl from [RegressionAndOtherStoriesJulia](https://github.com/RegressionAndOtherStoriesJulia/), e.g. to clone it to the `~/.julia/dev/ROSTuringPluto` directory:

 ```Julia
 $ cd ~/.julia/dev